razorpay/blade/rfcs/2021-01-05-typography-scaling.md

 And will round-off the resulting value.

 ### **Storage of Units**

-Units such as `line-height`, `letter-spacing`, `case` should not be stored separately.
-As the implementation doesn't have any logic to it.
-It is too much dependent on the type of font or the font-family we are using.
-So I'd suggest that we should store everything inside the typography scale itself.

-Also, the scale should be stored at theme level rather than at a global level.
-So that, in case if there is any new product in the future, it will be flexible to interchange things that way.
-For now all the products will follow the same font structure as mentioned above.
+**Global Level Tokens:** All the font attributes such as `font-family`, `line-height`, `font-size` & `font-weight` will be stored as global-level tokens.

+**Alias-Level Tokens:** Text colors will be stored as a alias/theme-level tokens.

+**Component-Level Tokens:** The main typography-scale such as `headings`, `body`, etc. will be stored as component-level tokens.

 ### **Current Limitations**
 There are two major limitations while scaling typography to multiple breakpoints,
-1. **It does not cater to landing/marketing pages.** Which are generally much larger compared to the size-ratio on the dashboard (Maybe a [Major Third](https://type-scale.com/?size=14&scale=1.125&text=A%20Visual%20Type%20Scale&font=Lato&fontweight=400&bodyfont=Poppins&bodyfontweight=400&lineheight=1.65&backgroundcolor=white&fontcolor=%23333&preview=false) scale will work better).
-This is currently being looked at by the comm. design team based on the same principles.
+1. **Need of a different typography scale.** If any product wants to bring in their own typography scale then they need to override the current typography scale (without addition/subtraction of any levels) provided by blade.
+This also means that you cannot add/remove levels from the base scale.
+This is currently being looked at by the comm. design team.
 2. **Same type scaling across all devices/breakpoints.** After the type scale is defined, we also need to define the scale across multiple device sizes.
 There are few approaches that we've came up with and after research from other DS/products like *GitHub*, *Eightshapes*, *Paystack*, *Stripe*, and a few more we've observed that for dashboards generally tweaking the **heading** sizes works best and the base font-size will remain same for all other devices/breakpoints.

 We'll look into the responsive type scale and see what approach fits best for our use case.